oktomus/gsoc-2018/appleseed-final-report.md

 ## Adaptive Image Plane Sampling and Resumable Rendering for appleseed

-I was lucky to participate at GSoC 2018 and spend my time on the physically-based renderer named appleseed.
+I was lucky to participate in GSoC 2018 and spend my time on the physically-based renderer named appleseed.
 I took care of 2 different rendering projects.
-I succesfully finished the first project (adaptive sampling) and the second one is waiting to be merged.
-Briefly, the goal of adaptive sampling is to spend more rendering time on complicated areas of an image rather than spending the same time on all areas.
+I successfully finished the first project (adaptive sampling) and the second one is waiting to be merged.
+Briefly, the goal of adaptive sampling is to spend more rendering time on complicated areas of an image rather than spending the same time in all areas.
 And resumable rendering allows to save the state of the renderer after each rendering pass to be able to restore from that point.
 You can take a look at the [original proposal](appleseed-proposal.md).
 All the code that I wrote was **merged into master and will be available for the next release**, except resumable rendering's whose review is pending.

-### Community bonnding period and before
+### Community bonding period and before

 Before GSoC started, I made some pull requests that were merged into master to get familiar with the code base.